robertostling/eight-bit-forth/README.md

     : >FLAGS 0 2 +W ;
     : >LAST ;

-We use the 'MAKER` and `MAKE` words to enable changing word definitions during execution, without recompiling.
+We use the `MAKER` and `MAKE` words to enable changing word definitions during execution, without recompiling.
+See below for the definition of `MAKE` and further explanation.

     ( USED FOR HOT-SWAPPING, SEE MAKE )
     : MAKER HERE@W 0 3 +W JMP ; IMMEDIATE